 Are you tired of driving for a company?
 Are you planning to become an owner-operator?
 If yes, then you are in the right place!
-This article will cover the eight most important steps to be a successful owner-operator services.
+This article will cover the eight most important steps to be a successful owner-operator service.

 Let’s be honest for a minute: the stats are horrible.
 The failure rate of owner-operators is through the roof.
-5.5 out of 10 US drivers WILL FAIL in their first year as an owner-operator.
+5.5 out of 10 US drivers WILL FAIL in their first year as owner-operator.
 Why?
 Dealerships ripping you off, banks taking too big of a cut, poor time and money management, the list goes on.

 Here are those eight essential points to remember before stepping in to be an owner-operator.